DanceMonkeyCY/Yong-Chen/README.md

 # Yong-Chen
+Hello, World,
-I am engineer in automation and automobile industry.
+I am an engineer in automation and automobile industry.